As part of the Undergraduate Research Program, students participate in a variety of organized community service activities including:

 - Pittsburgh Regional Science and Engineering Fair

-Help with the Pittsburgh Regional Science and Engineering Fair by mentoring students, planning the event, and many other projects.
-The Fair is an open competition of research projects in the fields of science, mathematics, and engineering will be featured by local students.
-Duquesne University faculty, staff, and students volunteer prior to and during the Science and Engineering Fair.
+Help with the Pittsburgh Regional Science and Engineering Fair by mentoring students, planning the event and many other projects.
+The Fair is an open competition of local students' research projects in the fields of science, mathematics and engineering.
+Duquesne University faculty, staff and students volunteer prior to and during the Science and Engineering Fair.
 This competition is free to all students in grades 6-12 in public and non-public schools throughout 24 counties within Western Pennsylvania and West Virginia.
 The students present their research via a presentation board and interview.

-Create Your Own Project through the New Service Learning Program
+Create Your Own Project through the Community-Engaged Learning Program